 - Continue walking along the ridgeline for a bit

-We didn't encounter any other hikers on this journey, and we certainly didn't encounter any bears.
+I didn't encounter any other hikers on this route.
+And of course,I didn't see any bears either.

 On the way home, I realized "Why there are so few bears in Shikoku"